 Been there?
 Me too.

 Here's what most people get wrong — they attack the knot from the root down and wonder why they end up with a fistful of broken hair.
-Learning how to detangle matted hair properly is about technique, not force.
+Learning how to detangle matted hair properly is about technique, not muscle.
 Get the technique right, and you'll save your strands, your sanity, and probably your morning.

 Prep Your Hair First